StinkyThinky/tetrio-bot/README.md

 I soon came upon Yilinho's bot, and I chose it as it was the only python bot I could find at the time that played tetris to an acceptable level.
 I spent a few days reading through the code, and decided to add in some missing spins from the Tetris SRS system that would score even more points in competitive play.

-After that was done, I decided that the parameter weights were set quite arbitrarily and could be refined.
+I also decided that the internal parameter weights were set arbitrarily and could be refined to be better.
-I watched 1 machine learning video and decided to develop my own naive approach to machine learning, documented in the files.
+I watched my first machine learning video and decided to develop my own naive approach to machine learning in order to refine these parameters, documented in the files, taking a reinforcement learning approach that ran for a week.
+My metrics for performance and improvement were dubious so take everything with a grain of salt...

 Now that I'm 1 year older, I know there are many improvements to be made and I plan to redo this entirely!